huggingface/autotrain-advanced/docs/training_hub_model.rst

 You can also specify "--max_models" parameter to train different variations of the same model.
 When you specify "--hub_model", the language parameter is ignored and AutoNLP does everything but model search.

-Everything else remains the same.
+Everything else remains the same as any other task!